*Please note that if you register after April 3, we cannot guarantee that our staff team will be able to work to schedule your lobby meetings.

 This event is short.
 How and when will I prepare for my lobby meetings?

-All preparation for lobby meetings will take place in advance over Zoom.
-We will offer 1-2 trainings focused on the lobbying experience and issues.
-Those who volunteer for leadership roles will have additional opportunities to come together for training and support.
-Each state/congressional delegation will meet once over Zoom prior to the event.
+The majority of preparation for lobby meetings will take place in advance of the event (over Zoom) through educational and tactical training.
+Those who volunteer for leadership roles will have additional opportunities for training and support.
+State delegations will spend time together during the evening breakout session for final prep and additional relational building opportunities.

 Who is the intended audience for this event?